-- To access the Policy dialog box, double-click the policy name in the Policies list in the NetBackup Administration Console. - 2 In the Policy dialog box, click the Clients tab. - 3 Click New. - Type the name of the client and press Enter (Windows) or click Add (Java).
-If Sybase is installed in a cluster, specify the virtual Sybase name as the client name. - (Windows) To add another client, repeat step 3 and step 4.
-5 - (Java) To add another client, repeat step 4. - 7 If this client is the last client you want to add, click OK. - 8 (Java) In the Policy dialog box, click Close.

-About backup selections for a Sybase client
+Open the policy you want to edit or create a new policy.

+To access the Policy dialog box, double-click the policy name in the Policies list in the NetBackup Administration Console.

+- 2 Click the Clients tab.

+- 3 Click New.

+- Type the name of the client and select the hardware and operating system of the client.

+If Sybase is installed in a cluster, specify the virtual name of the Sybase server as the client name.

+Note: For NetBackup 8.1, if you installed NetBackup on more than one node in the Sybase cluster, you must perform additional configuration.

+See "Reviewing the auto-discovered mappings in Host Management" on page 49.

+- Choose one of the following:

+- To add another client, click Add.

+- If this client is the last client you want to add, click OK.

+- In the Policy dialog box, click OK.

+Adding NetBackup for Sybase scripts to the backup selections list